 Post-mortem Human Pathology

 Kuo lab studies the structural changes of the cerebellum in ataxia and tremor.
 Individuals with various causes of ataxia and tremor donate their brains to Columbia University after they pass away, therefore allowing us to further investigate the cause of disease.
 We perform quantitative pathological analyses of these brains, in collaboration with Drs.
 Phyllis Faust and Elan Louis, to reveal the origin of where ataxia and tremor come from and to develop therapies targeting these structural changes.

-The Kuo lab also specializes in preclinical modeling to understand the brain pathology in ataxia and tremor.
+Kuo lab also specializes in preclinical modeling to understand the brain pathology in ataxia and tremor.
 We use mouse models to simulate the structural changes identified in the brains of patients with ataxia and tremor to test the causal relationship, as well as study the physiological and behavioral changes in these preclinical models.
-Using optogenetic tools and physiological methods, we seek to comprehensively understand brain circuitry alterations underlying ataxia and tremor.
+Using optogenetic tools and physiological methods, such as single unit in vivo recording and calcium imaging, we seek to comprehensively understand brain circuitry alterations underlying ataxia and tremor.